iCyanCorporation/opendomains/README.md

 ### 🛎 GitHub Actions Routine

-The project includes `.github/workflows/crawl.yml` which is configured to:
+The project includes [`crawl.yml`](.github/workflows/crawl.yml:1) which is configured to:

+- Run scheduled jobs or manual dispatches via GitHub Actions.
+- Set up Python 3.10, install dependencies, and run `python scripts/init_crawl.py` to generate folders and initialize the SQLite database.
-- Run scheduled jobs frequently (e.g., every 10 minutes as per the current `cron: "*/10 * * * *"` setting in the workflow).
+- Run the crawler with environment variables (`THREADS=10`, `TIMEOUT=5`, `MAX_URLS_TO_PROCESS=3` by default in the workflow).
-- The `scripts/crawl.py` is configured (via the `MAX_URLS_TO_PROCESS=10000` environment variable set in the workflow) to attempt a graceful shutdown after successfully processing 10,000 URLs.
-- Within the GitHub Actions environment, the crawler script is also run with `THREADS=10`, overriding any `.env` or script defaults for these specific values.
-- **Stateful Resumption:** The script checks the status of URLs in the `data/` CSV files before processing.
-If a URL is already marked as `finished`, `blocked_by_robots`, or `error`, it will be skipped in the current run.
-This allows the crawl to effectively resume by not re-processing completed or failed items.
-- The script logs any newly encountered domains (i.e., domains for which a folder is created in `domains/` for the first time during that run) to `added_domains_new.log`.
-- The "Commit and push changes" step uses `if: always()`, meaning it will attempt to run and commit any generated data (including `added_domains_new.log`) even if previous steps (like the crawl itself) are cancelled or encounter errors.
-This helps ensure data is saved in various termination scenarios.
-- After committing, a "Create Release for New Domains" step runs (also with `if: always()`).
-If `added_domains_new.log` contains entries, this step creates a new GitHub Release.
-The release is tagged with the current timestamp (e.g., `crawl-YYYYMMDD-HHMMSS`), includes a summary of the new domains in its notes, and attaches the `added_domains_new.log` file as an asset.
-- This setup allows for more frequent updates to the repository and provides a summary of newly added domains via GitHub Releases.
+- Commit and push changes to `domains/`, `db/`, and `added_domains_new.log` after each run, even if previous steps fail.
+- Create a GitHub Release if new domains are found, attaching `added_domains_new.log` as a release asset and summarizing new domains in the release notes.
+- Supports stateful resumption by checking crawl status in the database and logs.
-- Updates CSV files in the `data/` directory with crawl status and metadata.
+- Updates crawl status and metadata in the `db/` directory (SQLite database) instead of only CSV files.

 ### 🔁 Workflow States